From 13 June 2014

 The Edmund Gardner pilot ship is situated in Canning Graving Dock opposite the Museum of Liverpool.

-The ship can be seen during the International Festival for Business.
 It will be returned to the original livery in late 2015 and the attention the vessel will receive during the project will help in her long term preservation.

 Find out more about the pilot ship.